 While a lack of quality sleep can cause cravings, the inverse is also true.
-Feller shares that late-night eating is linked to disrupted sleep patterns.
+Feller shares that late-night eating can be linked to disrupted sleep patterns.
 “A study found that having a high food intake close to bedtime is associated with decreased sleep efficiency in healthy participants,” she explains.
 It also found that meals with a high fat content appear to decrease REM sleep.
 “Heavy foods close to bedtime can disrupt our sleep because digestion and sound sleep are incompatible,” Gillihan adds.

 Poor Sense of Self

 Lastly, your mental health may suffer if you regularly overeat at night but want to stop.
-“Many people find it demoralizing to watch themselves break their diets at night, or eat foods they promised themselves they wouldn’t,” Seth explains.
+“Many people find it demoralizing to watch themselves break their diets at night, or eat foods they promised themselves they wouldn’t,” Gillihan explains.
 Such feelings of defeat and failure can instigate:

-- negative self-talk
+- Negative self-talk

-- low mood
+- Low mood

-- additional mental health struggles
+- Additional mental health struggles

-Further, he says that the highly processed, high-sugar foods foods we’re largely drawn to late at night are themselves associated with negative effects on mental health, thus doubling down on the potential for mood disturbances.
+Further, he says that the highly processed, high-sugar foods we’re largely drawn to late at night are associated with negative effects on mental health, thus doubling down on the potential for mood disturbances.

 How to Stop Snacking at Night

 Wondering how to curb your appetite at night?
 If you’re committed to kicking your late-night snacking habit, follow some of these expert-advised tips.